 You’re 20 weeks pregnant.
-Congratulations you are at the half way point in your pregnancy!
+Congratulations!
+You are at the half way point in your pregnancy.

 You’re definitely looking and feeling pregnant now.

 You might like to read Ultrasounds In Pregnancy – Risks And Benefits to help make an informed choice.

 Your doctor or midwife will also start to measure your belly from 20 weeks of pregnancy.

 This measurement is your fundal height, which is the distance from your pubic bone to the top of your uterus.

 The fundal height is the way your care provider can track the progression of your pregnancy.

 Your measurement should match your week of pregnancy, give or take a few centimetres.